urbanautomaton/urbanautomaton.com/content/blog/2013-01-29-god-objects-and-the-table-of-plenty.markdown

 Objects roam freely through applications, appearing in many forms and gleefully coupling with all and sundry.

-When your business objects are also your persistence objects, as in Rails, this tendency comes with a counterpart: the Table of Plenty.
+When your business objects are also your persistence objects, as is very ofteni the case in Rails apps, this tendency comes with a counterpart: the Table of Plenty.
 If all your behaviour is in one class, it's seductively convenient to have all the data it needs sitting right there.
 Most likely it happens incrementally, as each new column on its own doesn't seem to warrant a separate entity, but combine to form a table that resists efficient querying.

 While this is all very well when you've just got a handful of rows, and may indeed speed up your development at first, you'll run into